Cloud-computing-repos-GoF/azure-fundamentals/README.md

 You can also manage tags by using Azure Policy.
 For example, you can apply tags to a resource group, but those tags aren't automatically applied to the resources within that resource group.
 You can use Azure Policy to ensure that a resource inherits the same tags as its parent resource group.

+### Azure Policy

+Azure Policy is a service in Azure that enables you to create, assign, and manage policies that control or audit your resources.
+These policies enforce different rules across all of your resource configurations so that those configurations stay compliant with corporate standards.

 ### Learning Path to AZ-900 certification